Hicsy/Hicsy/README.md

 This is a stripped out example of toolcode that was actually used in production quite frequently.
 It was hacky and quick, and only a [POC](https://en.wikipedia.org/wiki/Proof_of_concept) which unfortunately never got approved for development... so instead, I slapped some controlcode within; at-least my colleagues could also use what we had on-the-fly.
 Time savings from this script alone gained me about 5-10 hours per week, with ~5 other techs using it daily, we'd consistently save 20+ hours weekly using this simple script.

-If I had more time I would have liked to:
+With more time I would have liked to:

 - Add some nice dedicated controller scripts and keep the module pure.
 - Create module manifests and tests.
 - Update to support PowerShell core / v7.
 - Code in a fallback to the real productnames (for any license names I hadn't overridden).
-- Break those advanced-properties into a second step so the lookups (licences, memberships etc) don't holdup the core loop. *3x lookups on 200k users not using parralel pipelines becomes slooow...*
+- Break those advanced-properties into a second step so the lookups (licences, aliases etc) don't holdup the core loop. *3x lookups on 200k users not using parralel pipelines becomes slooow...*

 </details>